guillochon/MOSFiT/docs/error.rst

 Gaussian processes
 ------------------

 Gaussian processes (GP) provides an error model that addresses these shortcomings of MLA.
-A white noise component, equivalent to MLA, is still included, but off-diagonal covariance is explicitly modeled by considering the "distance" between observations. ``MOSFiT`` by default uses GP as its error model, with a kernel structure that is described below.
+A white noise component, equivalent to MLA, is still included, but off-diagonal covariance is explicitly modeled by considering the "distance" between observations.
+To enable GP, the user should "release" the covariance variables using the release flag, ``-r covariance``.
+The kernel structure used is described below.

 .. _kernel: